jebberjeb/reframe-fsm/doc/HOWTO-blog.md

    [:span (:author comment)]])
 ```

-Re-frame's subscriptions API is how you expose a particular slice of app state
+Re-frame's subscriptions API lets you expose a particular slice of app state to
-to a component.
+a component.
+The `comments` component below will render whenever the data
+returned by the `:comments` subscription changes.

 ```clojure
 (defn comments